Sanyam17-beep/SayData-Assignment/README.md

 >8.
 Added Speaker identification check box
 >9.
 Font Style is Same as Figma Design
 >10.
 User can Delete all records by selecting table header checkbox then click on Delete icon
 >11.
-Home Cards show real time details of total transcribed components and file uploaded
+Home Cards show real time details of total transcribed components ,file uploaded and saved files
 >12.
 Almost Similar to Given Figma design with little bit of tweaks
+>13.
+User can save data by clicking on check box in recentfiles then save button icon
+>14.
+Trash or delete record management is implemented and confirmation box will open if user want to delete all trash
+>15.
+Sidebar is fully functional and Show data based on selected option

 ## How to run